NoelHuibers/CorruptedFilesAI/README.md

 The preprocessing logic and tools to corrupt the files are located in the `src/preprocessing` folder, where the different modes of corruption are applied.

-### Features

-The model uses the Hexcode of all files as feature to learn

 ## Results

 After training, the model achieved the following performance: